 To define the UOM for estimation:

-- Click the Admin Policy icon in the Settings view.
+- Click the Admin Policy icon from the Settings page.

 - Enter the UOM in ‘Display Card Estimates in’ box, for example, Days or Points.
 Note that the label should not exceed six characters.
 Click Save.